lgblgblgb/mega65-utils/eth-tool/client/README.md

   use NBD already, it may need to use another numbered device.
 * You must give the device name as a parameter after the `nbd` command.
 * You can use both the shell or the command line mode to give this command though.
-* There is no way to stop this command, you need to use CTRL-C. **however it is very dangerous too, especally, if your nbd device is in use, like mounted, etc meanwhile.
+* There is no way to stop this command, you need to use CTRL-C. **However it is very dangerous too, especally, if your nbd device is in use, like mounted, etc meanwhile.
 Be sure you did `umount` for those (if any), and issued a `sync` command, also wait for I/O traffic settles down after these (it can take